Last Updated on July 20, 2021 by Evan Retallack

 Crates ensure your load arrives in one piece, no matter how you have to transport it.

-If neither a pallet or a skid sounds quite right, here’s your secret third option – a crate.
+If neither a pallet nor a skid sounds quite right, here’s your secret third option – a crate.
 Fantastic for protecting goods from harm during transit, plastic pallet crates are designed with robust sides, and securely fitted lids for extra safety.
-Especially popular in industries with easily damaged goods, such as grocery manufacturers, pharmaceutical suppliers and textiles producers, crates ensure your load arrives in one piece no matter how you have to transport it.
+Especially popular in industries with easily damaged goods, such as grocery manufacturers, pharmaceutical suppliers, and textiles producers, crates ensure your load arrives in one piece no matter how you have to transport it.

 For more advice about which type of pallet, skid or crate suits your individual needs, get in touch with the Eco Pallets team.
 Our experienced advisors can help you make your business more efficient today.